caktus/rapidsms-tropo/README.rst

             'config': {
                 # Your Tropo application's outbound token for messaging
                 'messaging_token': 'YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY',
+                # Your Tropo application's outbound token for voice (optional)
+                'voice_token': 'ZZZZZZZZZZZZZZZZZZZZZZZZZZ',
-                # Your Tropo application's voice/messaging phone number (including country code, which must be +1 for US)
+                # Your Tropo application's voice/messaging phone number (including country code, which must be +1 because only US numbers can be used for messaging)
                 'number': '+1-###-###-####',
             }
         },